-The mission of the BSGE program at AUI is to produce engineers with a strong foundation who can succeed in a variety of professional settings and industries.
+The mission of the BSGE program at AUI is to produce engineers with a strong foundation so they can succeed in a variety of professional settings and industries.
 They will be able to work effectively across disciplines and national boundaries.

-The program’s educational objectives are to produce graduates who will be:
+The program’s educational objectives are to produce graduates who will:

 Intended Learning Outcomes